Cray-HPE/docs-csm/operations/CSM_product_management/Validate_Signed_RPMs.md

 # Validate Signed RPMs

 The HPE Cray EX system signs RPMs to provide an extra level of security.
-Use the following procedure to import a key from either CrayPort or a Kubernetes Secret, and then use that key to validate the RPM package signatures on each node type.
+Use the following procedure to import a key from either My HPE Software Center or a Kubernetes Secret, and then use that key to validate the RPM package signatures on each node type.

 The RPMs will vary on compute, application, worker, master, and storage nodes.
 Check each node type to ensure the RPMs are correctly signed.